stdlib-js/stdlib/tools/make/lib/bib/README.md

 $ make citation-reference CITATION=@marsaglia:2000a
 ```

-The recipe recognizes the following environment variables:
+The command recognizes the following environment variables:

 -   **CITATION**: citation identifier prefixed with an `@` symbol; e.g., `@marsaglia:2000a`.
 -   **CITATION_REFERENCE_DATABASE**: path to a citation reference database; e.g., `/foo/bar/baz/bib.bib`.